The programme is currently open to new applications for 2026/27, and the current application window will be closed from 1 May 2026.

 Multiple Choice Questions (MCQ) Assessment

-Once the GP NRO has been informed that you will be taking the MCQ Assessment, you may register to sit the MCQ in a UK based Pearson Vue test centre or an approved overseas test centre.
-Once registered the GP NRO will notify the local NHS England team of your application.
+Once your application has been reviewed to confirm that you are eligible to undertake the International Induction Programme, you will be invited to register to sit the MCQ assessments in a UK based Pearson Vue test centre or an approved overseas test centre.

-The MCQ assessment must be passed for entry to the programme, where required, and up to four attempts are permitted.
-For further information visit the MCQ page.
+The MCQ assessment must be passed for entry to the programme, and up to a maximum of two attempts are permitted.

 Related information